heyjiacheng/heyjiacheng/README.md

 ---

-Welcome to my GitHub!
-I'm a graduate student passionate about applied mathematics, computer simulations, and robotics.
+Welcome to my GitHub! 👋 I'm a graduate student passionate about applied mathematics and robotics.
 Currently, I collaborate with two talented friends on a Retrieval-Augmented Generation (RAG) project.

 ---